andreaintech/Book-Notes-React-Native-for-Mobile-Development/README.md

 **React came into existence because its creators were faced with a significant problem:**

 how to build large applications in which data change frequently.
 This problem occurs in almost any real-world application and React was created from the ground up to solve it.

+_______________________
+**The following are some of the advantages of choosing React for your next project:**

+• React uses JavaScript extensively: Traditionally the views in HTML are separated from the functionality in JavaScript.
+With React, components are created and there is one monolithic section where JavaScript has intimate knowledge of your HTML.

+• Extendable and maintainable: Components are formed by a unified markup with its view logic, which actually makes the UI easy to extend and maintain.

+• Virtual DOM: React applications are blazing fast.
+The credit for this goes to the virtual DOM and its diffing algorithm.

+• One-way data flow: Two-way data binding is a great idea, but in real- world applications it produces more pain than benefit.
+One of the common drawbacks with two-way data binding is that you have no idea how your data get updated.
+With one-way data flow, things are simple: You know exactly where data are mutating, which makes it easier to maintain and test your app.

+_To have a strong foundation with a new technology, it’s necessary to understand its core concepts.
+The next section explores a few unique concepts of React, which will bring you one step closer to understanding this amazing technology._